Overview

 Several factors influence real-world wireless range:

-- Interference — Other 2.4 GHz devices (WiFi routers, Bluetooth, wireless cameras) can cause interference in crowded environments.
-The WVC uses automatic channel scanning to find the clearest channel.
+- Interference: Other 2.4 GHz devices (WiFi routers, Bluetooth, wireless cameras) can cause interference in crowded environments.
+The knob automatically hops through channels 1-14 to find the base station and locks onto the channel with the strongest RSSI.
+The base station itself stays on a fixed channel.

 Tips for Maximum Range